destroflyer/maniascript/docs/advanced/script_viewer.md

 }
 ```

-This will add a block named SomeFunction measuring the time spent between `tuningmark("SomeFunction_Start");` and `tuningmark("SomeFunction_End");`.
+This will add a block named "SomeFunction" measuring the time spent between `tuningmark("SomeFunction_Start");` and `tuningmark("SomeFunction_End");`.

-### TODO: Extend documentation by checking:
-- Openplanet discord messages from Eole, referring to the Ctrl+F7 profiler
-- Openplanet discord messages from Beu, regarding profiling/performance tips
+TODO: Check and describe the need for the "_Start" and "_End" suffixes.

+## Profiler
+The profiler can be accessed via `Ctrl` + `F7` in game.
+It is the most advanced tool for debugging performance and is useful when e.g. having a big gamemode and needing to optimize it to limit client lag.

+- Each yellow column is the time spent to generate a frame - The bottom ones are from the CPU, the top ones are from the GPU
+- Right click to pause the profiler, then left click on a yellow line to select a frame
+- You can zoom in it using `Shift` + middle mouse button click + moving your mouse on the right
+- you can move in it using Middle mouse button click + moving your mouse
+- The line named `Update_AfterMainLoop` will contain the scripts updates, and if you zoom enough in it, you will have the name of the script that took time to update

+TODO: Check/improve Profiler section and provide images.